dtenenba/GeMS-HDC-Talk/src/slides/slide-1.md

 `/job` | `POST` |  Yes | Start a new job.
 `/job` | `GET` | No | Get information about running jobs.
 Can be constrained by parameters to display only jobs of interest.
 `/stop_instances` | `POST` | Yes | Stop instances associated with a job.
 Only used by the final worker on a job.

+???
+this illustrates:
+collaboration w/lab
+service we offer: restful endpoints

 ---